 Cuban Sandwich Especial

 What’s so “Especial” about this Cuban Sandwich?
-Well it’s a larger version of the Cuban Sandwich and it’s for those of you who can’t get enough of a Cuban Sandwich but don’t want to order two.
+Well, it’s a larger version of the Cuban Sandwich and it’s for those of you who can’t get enough of a Cuban Sandwich but don’t want to order two.

 You’ve had the Cuban Sandwich and want something similar but yet different.
 I get you, you need a Medianoche in your life.
 Same ingredients BUT on a sweet egg dough bread, my personal favorite.
-Medianoche translate to Midnight and this guy is the perfect midnight snack.
+Medianoche translates to Midnight and this guy is the perfect midnight snack.

 I’m gonna have to agree and say, yes this does look ridiculous.
-How can a cracker withstand the weight of all of those ingredients (Roast Pork, Sweet Ham & Swiss Cheese).
+How can a cracker withstand the weight of all of those ingredients (Roast Pork, Sweet Ham & Swiss Cheese)?
 The answer?
 Don’t count out Cuban Sandwich Physics which breaks all the rules.
 The name Galleta Preparada translates to Prepared Cracker in case you were wondering.

 You will find different variations of this around town.
 Normally Sweet Ham, Swiss Cheese and Ham Croquettes on Cuban Bread make up the Croqueta Preparada BUT you may find Roasted Pork, a different kind of Cheese, Mustard, Pickles, different Croquetas, different sized Bread, Julienne Potatoes, and Medianoche Bread in some places.
 My personal favorite is Ham, Swiss Cheese, Ham Croquetas & Mustard on a Medianoche Roll.
 Most Frita Joints have killer versions of this sandwich.